kli63/cpsc479/gallery/README.md

 ## Integration with Style Transfer Project

-The gallery is designed to display the style transfer images from the `model/assets/_results` directory.
-To add new images to the gallery, add them to the appropriate directory and update the application to include them in the gallery.
+The gallery dynamically loads style transfer images from the `model/results/` directory.
+When you run style transfer to create new images, they will automatically appear in the gallery on the next reload.

+### Gallery Navigation

+- **Move**: WASD keys or arrow keys
+- **Look around**: Mouse movement
+- **Select artwork**: Click on any framed image
+- **Close details**: ESC key or click the close button
+- **Start gallery**: Click anywhere in the center of the screen

+### How Images Are Organized

+The gallery shows:
+- Content images from `model/assets/input/`
+- Style images from `model/assets/reference/`
+- Style transfer results from `model/results/`

 ## Future Enhancements